airou-lab/Docker-GPU-Tutorial/README.md

 $ sudo docker ps -a
 ```

+Note that the conda environment may require you to exit and restart your container.
+You may waant to try this if you get an error like: "CondaError: Run 'conda init' before 'conda activate'"

 ### Start and stop a container
 To exit the shell environment, type `exit` or do CTRL+D.
 This will automatically stop the container.